Vladimir Bunchikov

-Vladimir Bunchikov (Владимир Бунчиков; 21 November 1902, Yekaterinoslav – 17 March 1995, Moscow) was a Soviet singer, a baritone.
-Honoured Artist of Russia (1944).
+Vladimir Bunchikov (Владимир Бунчиков; 21 November 1902 in Yekaterinoslav – 17 March 1995 in Moscow) was a Soviet baritone and Honoured Artist of Russia (1944).
 In Simferopol he was a scenery operator at the Drama Theatre.
 After graduating from the Dnepropetrovsk Music College, he studied in Leningrad.
 From 1929 he was a soloist at the Opera in Dnepropetrovsk, and from 1931 at the Nemirovicha-Danchenko Musical Theatre in Moscow.

 From 1934, he recorded songs.
 With V. Kandelaki he sang jazz, and he sang with the popular orchestra directed by B. Knushevitsky, and with the Alexandrov Ensemble directed by Boris Alexandrov on All-Union Radio.
 His main repertoire was the songs of Soviet composers.
 From 1942 to 1967 he was a soloist of the All-Union Radio.
 For 25 years he performed fine duets with the lyric tenor Vladimir Nechaev (1908–1969) whom he had met during World War II.